digitalinteraction/ttrpg-2023/index.md

 [Jennifer Liddle](https://openlab.ncl.ac.uk/people/jennifer-liddle/) is a Senior Research Associate working across Open Lab and Population Health Sciences Institute at Newcastle
 University.
 Her research interests include the development of innovative (digital) approaches to address societal challenges such as loneliness, isolation, health and care in later life.
 She has worked with older people and health care professionals on a range of qualitative and mixed methods studies to explore experiences of everyday life.

-todo: organisers to check if they want to change the website linked to their name